-When working on projects within Greater London, London Central Activity Zone (CAZ) or Canary Wharf, all plant or machinery used or supplied by the subcontractor must comply with the requirements for Non-Road Mobile Machinery (NRMM).
-Details of these requirements can be found on the Greater London Authority website.
+When working on projects within Greater London, London Central Activity Zone (CAZ) or Canary Wharf, all plant or machinery used or supplied by the subcontractor must comply with the requirements for Non- Road Mobile Machinery (NRMM).Details of these requirements can be found on the Greater London Authority website.

-Subcontractors will be required upon request to issue Carbon Emission data for Scope 1,2 and 3 emissions along with their own carbon reduction plan.
+Subcontractors will be required to register with the supply chain sustainability school carbon calculator.
+All Scope emissions are to be reported to McLaughlin & Harvey apportioned on turnover to the preceding financial year along with a carbon reduction plan.
 The plan will detail actions and activities to reduce carbon emissions year on year and project specific plans for reduction considering materials, fuels, innovation and modern methods of construction.

-The subcontractor will engage in carbon reduction meetings and workshops with McL&H and where necessary design and client teams, providing evidence of carbon mitigation measures.
+The subcontractor will engage in carbon reduction meetings and workshops with McLaughlin & Harvey and where necessary design and client teams, providing evidence of carbon mitigation measures.